What are Processed Foods?

 Article at a Glance:

-Next is a short list of some of the most dangerous processed foods that are now on the market:
+A short list of some of the most dangerous processed foods that are now on the market:

 - Sodas: In addition to having no nutritional value and having an outrageous amount of sugar, they use high-fructose corn syrup, which is damaging to the liver.
 Many diet sodas contain carcinogenic sweeteners that perpetuate cravings for real sugar as well.